Istria County: Communication

 Croatian Istria County's highway system is callen the "Istrian Y".
 A8 motorway connects the county to the rest of Croatia from Matulji (A7/ further A6) interchange through Učka Tunnel to Kanfanar interchange, and A9 motorway connects Pula via Kanfanar to Umag, connecting the county to Slovenian Istria and further to Italy.

 The only significant airport with scheduled commercial service is Pula Airport.
 Large majority of flights are only seasonal.

 Economy

 Well-developed are processing industry, with traditional agriculture, sea fishing and growing, construction and production of construction materials (lime, cement, brick, stone), trade and transport.
 Most developed branches of industry are shipbuilding (In the early 1970s its Uljanik shipyard was building the biggest ships in the world as Berge Adria and others), metal processing, wood industry, furniture industry, automotive components industry, electric machines and appliances industry, glass, plastic, textile, tobacco industry.
 According to economic indicators, the leading activities are processing industry, tourism, and trade.

 Great attention is being given to agriculture and the production of ecologic food, the wine and olive growing.
 Historically cultivated local wine varieties include Malvasia (white) and Teran (red).

+Istrian olive growers are being included in the first international extra virgin olive oil guide Flos Olei since 2000s, with Istria being both second and then first in the world by number of the included olive growers for 8 years respectively.
+Istria was declared world's best olive oil region by this guide for 8 years in a row (2017-2024).